kovidgoyal/calibre/manual/develop.rst

 Be careful to not include merges when using ``HEAD~n``.

-If you plan to do a lot of development on |app|, then the best method is to create a `GitHub <http://github.com>`_ account.
-Below is a basic guide to setting up your own fork of calibre in a way that will allow you to submit pull requests for inclusion into the main |app| repository:
+If you plan to do a lot of development on calibre, then the best method is to create a `GitHub <http://github.com>`_ account.
+Below is a basic guide to setting up your own fork of calibre in a way that will allow you to submit pull requests for inclusion into the main calibre repository:

   * Setup git on your machine as described in this article: `Setup Git <https://help.github.com/articles/set-up-git>`_
   * Setup ssh keys for authentication to GitHub, as described here: `Generating SSH keys <https://help.github.com/articles/generating-ssh-keys>`_